jephthai/dataknife/README.md

       col C1 [C2] ...
 Print indicated column(s) from input lines
       colsep S C1 [C2] ...
 Print indicated column(s) from input lines w/ separator
-      decrypt algo key     Decrypt input with indicated cipher ('list' to enum) and key encrypt algo key     Encrypt input with indicated cipher ('list' to enum) and key hex (e|d)            HEX encoded input ('e'=encode, 'd'=decode) intersect f1 [f2]...
+      decrypt algo key     Decrypt input with indicated cipher ('list' to enum) and key desym                Remove any non-alphabetic symbols from the input detag                Remove XML/HTML tags from the input encrypt algo key     Encrypt input with indicated cipher ('list' to enum) and key hex (e|d)            HEX encoded input ('e'=encode, 'd'=decode) intersect f1 [f2]...
 Print intersection of provided files / input ips                  Print all IP addresses detected in the input lines                Counts lines in data blob
-      mean                 Tokenizes the input and calculates the numeric mean shannon              Calculates the Shannon entropy of the input tokens [u]           Returns all whitespace-delimited tokens in input
+      maskips              Anonymize IP addresses from the input mean                 Tokenizes the input and calculates the numeric mean shannon              Calculates the Shannon entropy of the input tokens [u]           Returns all whitespace-delimited tokens in input